 Learn how to bid at court-ordered sales auctions in BC and acquire properties at 10-20% discounts.
 Understand bidding mechanics, winning strategies, and investment returns.

-Written by Hamidreza Etebarian on
+Written by Hamidreza Etebarian on and updated on

 Court-ordered sales in BC often sell for 10-20% below market price, but winning requires a different strategy than traditional home buying.
 In Metro Vancouver's current buyer's market (7.3 months inventory, $1.15M median price), court-ordered auctions average 44 days on market vs standard homes.
 The difference: you're competing against other investors, you have limited inspection time, and you must understand the court auction process.
 This guide covers how court-ordered sale auctions work in BC, bidding mechanics, due diligence timelines, winning strategies, and how to calculate investment returns.
 Whether you're a first-time investor or seasoned buyer, understand the rules before placing your first bid.